How To Choose Between The Best Observation Decks in New York?

 You will also find both casual and fine dining options on this lower floor, but it is expensive, so you should wait till you are back on the ground for better places to eat.

 → Pro tip | The lines for the observatory are not that long if you choose weekdays instead of weekends.
-The most extended lines are usually at the Empire State Building because that is an iconic national landmark.
+The longest lines are usually at the Empire State Building because it is an iconic national landmark.
 One World Observatory is also a much higher viewpoint compared to At the Top, and you cannot see the Statue of Liberty from the Rockefeller Center.

-One World Trade Center Opening Hours
+New York One World Observatory Opening Hours

 Make sure to check the timings before booking a visit.